-The Fetal Heartbeat Act proposes to amend the Code of West Virginia by introducing a new article that prohibits abortions once a fetal heartbeat is detected in intrauterine pregnancies.
-The bill requires that any individual intending to perform an abortion must first check for a detectable fetal heartbeat and inform the pregnant woman of the findings, including statistical information about the likelihood of the fetus reaching full-term based on gestational age.
-It also outlines documentation requirements, penalties for non-compliance, and exceptions for medical emergencies.
+The Fetal Heartbeat Act aims to amend the Code of West Virginia by prohibiting abortions once a fetal heartbeat is detected in intrauterine pregnancies.
+The bill defines key terms such as "fetal heartbeat," "gestational age," and "medical emergency," and emphasizes the intent to protect both the health of the pregnant woman and the life of the unborn child.
+It requires that any person intending to perform an abortion must first confirm the presence of a detectable fetal heartbeat and document this in the woman's medical records.
+Additionally, a written acknowledgment from the pregnant woman regarding the detection of a fetal heartbeat and the likelihood of the fetus reaching full-term must be obtained.

 Statutes affected: Introduced Version: 16-2S-1, 16-2S-2, 16-2S-3, 16-2S-4, 16-2S-5, 16-2S-6, 16-2S-7, 16-2S-8, 16-2S-9, 16-2S-10, 16-2S-11